 TRANSITION FROM STEAM

-(Above-left and right-Below) The Britannias' days were numbered on the Eastern Region following the arrival of EE Co Pilot Scheme Type 4s Nos D200, D202-5 at Stratford in 1958.
+(Above-Below) The Britannias' days were numbered on the Eastern Region following the arrival of EE Co Pilot Scheme Type 4s Nos D200, D202-5 at Stratford in 1958.
 Having been displaced from East Anglian services out of Liverpool Street, several Britannias were transferred to Immingham to work the Cleethorpe-Kings Cross expresses and the Grimsby fish trains.
-The captionless photo right was taken on 9th August 1963 (Below) General view of the new diesel facilities at Stratford.
+The photo above was taken on 9th August 1963 (Below) General view of the new diesel facilities at Stratford.

 (Above-Below) Two fine colour shots by Rail Cameraman Roy Lambeth showing the transitional period at London Liverpool Street terminus in 1965.